 Use of Ink Bleach

-Sounds uncommon, but certain inks disappear upon contact with an ink bleach and do not need rubbing to erase.
+There are inks that disappear upon contact with an ink bleach and do not need rubbing to erase.
 This procedure is more gentle on your paper as the color simply fades away once ink bleach has been applied to an erasable ink.
-However, since the ink bleach will keep reacting, it may limit you to only erase once.
+The only drawback is that since the ink bleach will keep reacting, so it may limit you to only erasing once.

 4) Are there different types of erasable pens?

-Erasable pens are multifaceted.
-They come in different styles and ink colors:
+Erasable pens come in different styles and ink colors:

 Gel pens have the widest selection offering different styles, tip sizes, pastels, and dark colors to Disney motifs.
 Among the most popular I know are the Pilot Clicker retractable gel pens that are specially designed so you don’t accidentally click your pen while erasing.
 The most difference is in the body lines and needlepoint tips.